NeuroTrend/audio_preprocessing/README.md

 ### Architecture

-The application will follow the Hexagonal Architecture (also known as Ports and Adapters) to ensure a clean separation of concerns between the core business logic and external systems.
+We plan to employ the hexagonal architecture (also known as the ports and adapters pattern) to create a flexible and maintainable codebase.
+We want to maintain strong separations of concerns, decoupling the core logic from external dependencies.
+Our goal is to facilitate an easy transition from the MVP to a scalable, cloud native version 1.

+The application is designed to handle a moderate number of lossless audio files efficiently.
+To achieve this, each task operates independently, with queues managing the flow between stages.

 #### Domain Logic (Core):
 Audio Processor Service: Handles the segmentation of audio files and updates metadata.